 - Lifetime Guarantee: byte has you covered for life.
 If your teeth shift anytime after you finish treatment, their byte-for-life guarantee says that they’ll re-evaluate your smile and create new aligners.
 This only applies to the teeth that byte originally treated (not other teeth that have shifted from trauma or other circumstances).
 And to be eligible, you must have diligently followed your retainer wear directions.

 This doesn’t mean that SnapCorrect is a bad option.
 They offer their own unique advantages, like an affordable price tag and free whitening for life.
 However, we rank byte #1 overall among all home aligner companies.
 Their exceptional treatment times, innovation, and customer service make it an extremely well-rounded option.

-Of course, low costs don’t matter unless your aligners also get the job done, so you want to make sure that the company you choose is effective.
+Embarking on a teeth straightening journey is a big decision, so you want a company that can confidently get the job done.
 There are a lot of factors that can dictate a company’s effectiveness, including manufacturing materials, dental network experience, and aligner design.

 When you choose byte, you’ll know that you’re getting treatment from an experienced dental professional and products from a reputable manufacturer.
 SnapCorrect has made some moves to increase their aligner effectiveness, but aren’t quite on byte’s level.

 - Uses both orthodontists and dentists to create treatment plans, but an orthodontist is involved in every case

 - Unclear who they partner with for manufacturing

 - Cuts aligners straight across the top for extra power

 - HyperByte technology decreases the average treatment time to 3 months

 - Uses less-qualified “dental technicians” in the treatment development process